libvips/lua-vips/README.md

 ### `image = vips.Image.new_from_memory(ptr, width, height, bands, format)`

-This wraps a libvips image around a FFI memory area.
-The memory area should be formatted as a C-style array.
+This wraps a libvips image around a FFI memory array.
+The memory array should be formatted as a C-style array.
 Images are always band-interleaved, so an RGB image three pixels across and two pixels down, for example, is laid out as: